usds/medicaid-renewals-playbook/README.md

 #### Workshops and Meetings

 * [Ex Parte Workshop #1](./workshops-and-meetings/ex-parte-workshop.md): The first ex parte workshop, typically held in the week of the on-site, is focused on identifying opportunities for improvement in the ex parte renewal flow.
+* [Manual Renewal Workshop #1](./workshops-and-meetings/manual-renewal-workshop.md): The first manual renewal workshop, typically held in the week of the on-site, is focused on bringing the experiences and solutions from research with Navigators to the state so that solutioning can begin.

 #### Resources